nofitnessforpurpose/TopSlotPower01/README.md

 The device is transparent to the Organiser's Operating system and requires no software to operate.

 ### Connection
-It is preferable to avoid conneting the unit with no power source avilable e.g. absence of 9 Volt internal battery or power sourced via the units power connections i.e. 10.4 Volt Barrel Jack connection or USB-C connection.
-So as to avoid unecessarily discharging the backup batteries.
+It is preferable to avoid connecting the unit with no power source available e.g. absence of 9 Volt internal battery or power sourced via the units power connections i.e. 10.4 Volt Barrel Jack connection or USB-C connection.
+So as to avoid unnecessarily discharging the backup batteries.
 By providing a main power source on connection of the unit.
-The internal capacitors of the Orgnaiser are 'pre-charged' from the main power source rather than the backup battery system, thus ensuring maximum life and thus protection.
+The internal capacitors of the Organiser are 'pre-charged' from the main power source rather than the backup battery system, thus ensuring maximum life and thus protection.

-Use of a <a target="_blank" rel="noopener noreferrer" href="https://en.wikipedia.org/wiki/Battery_pack#Power_bank">battery bank</a> to power the Orgnaiser will require a 'Keep-Alive' device (effecively a 555 timer plus low value resistance).
+Use of a <a target="_blank" rel="noopener noreferrer" href="https://en.wikipedia.org/wiki/Battery_pack#Power_bank">battery bank</a> to power the Organiser will require a 'Keep-Alive' device (effectively a 555 timer plus low value resistance).
 The power drawn by the Organisers normal use is far too low for battery banks typical auto shut down features.

 ### Battery use
 Remove batteries from unused devices.